 Have a Plan for Each Type of Weather

 Different kinds of severe weather require unique action plans.
 For example, you’ll handle a minor flooding scenario at an inland campground differently than you would a mandatory hurricane evacuation at a coastal national park.
 As such, you and your family/traveling companions must be on the same page for each scenario.
-How will you get out if worse comes to worst, where should you meet if separated, what is the optimal location for a large group under tornado warning?
+How will you get out if worse comes to worst?
+Where should you meet if separated?
+What is the optimal location for a large group under tornado warning?

-These are the kinds of questions that can seem alarmist in advance but utterly essential in the moment.
+These are the kinds of questions that can seem alarmist in advance but are utterly essential in the moment.
 You’ll feel much more confident facing severe weather if you’ve prepared ahead of time, and you won’t have to wonder what to do when a quick response and the right supplies are crucial.
 Know before you go!